Fairblock/ArbitrumContracts/Readme.md

    > NOTE: If you have not installed the submodules, probably because you ran `git clone <repo link>` instead of the CLI command in step 1, you may run into errors when running `forge build` since it is looking for the dependencies for the project. `git submodule update --init --recursive` can be used if you clone the repo without installing the submodules.

+The repo `encrypter`, that should be now seen within the `test-simple-auction-solidity` directory, is used to actually encrypt the bid values in accordance to the typical UX flow when interacting with Fairyring v1.
+The `cyphertext` (encoded tx) is done off-chain and submitted on-chain.

+> It is very important to run `cd test-simple-auction-solidity/encrypter` from the root, and then run `go build`.
+This is needed in order for the encrypter functionality to work.

 ### 1. Install Rust Nightly Toolchain

 The test scripts use a specific nightly version of Rust.
 Install and configure Rust by running: